ANUJT65/bharatkelaadlokenaam/README.md

 5. **After-Class Comprehensive Notes:** Streamlined post-lecture review with AI-generated class notes, mind maps, and flowcharts.
 6. **Doubts Assistant and Career Guidance Companion:**
    - **Chatbot:** Introduce a RAG-based chatbot trained on platform content to swiftly address student queries.
-   - **Career Guidance AI Avatar:** Helps students in choosing careers and assists in personality development.
+7. **Vocational Learning AI Avatar:** Helps students in choosing careers and assists in personality development as well as in vocational learning.

 ## **ARCHITECTURE AND USE CASES(PLEASE ZOOM IN/SCROLL IN)**